JohnnyPP/flickr-uploadr/README.md

 * PUSHOVER_USER = "" (optional)

 ## Usage
-Place the file uploadr.py in any directory and run (execution privs required):
+Clone repository and run (execution privs required):

 $ ./uploadr.py

-It will crawl through all the files from the FILES_DIR directory and begin the upload process.
+It will crawl through all the files from the 'FILES_DIR' directory and begin the upload process.

 ## Q&A
 * Q: Who is this script designed for?